szwtomas/mininet-distribuidos/README.md

 ## Prerequisites

+For running this proyect, you should have **Docker** and **Docker Compose** installed on your computer.

+Follow installation instructions on `https://docs.docker.com/engine/install/ubuntu/`.

-For running this proyect, you should have Docker and Docker Compose installed on your computer The idea behind using Docker for this project is to make dependencies management as simple as possible, considering mininet only runs on Linux environments
+The idea behind using Docker for this project is to make dependencies management as simple as possible, considering mininet only runs on Linux environments.

 ## Dockerfile and docker-compose.yml